The Aurium Waveguide

 rather than amplitude differentials.
 This "false" sense of depth synthesis

-  listener sits, as opposed to the Carver or Polk interaural cancellation methods.
+works fairly well in many rooms, as opposed to the Carver or Polk interaural

-  For the person who's willing to sit in just the right place, there is an inter-aural
+cancellation methods.
+For the person who's willing to sit in just the right

-  other, rather than getting in each others way.
+frequencies can actually work well together, rather than getting in each others

 Above about 6kHZ we sense image location differently due to the

 size of the wagelenths.
 The shape of our outer ear comes into play and helps